Run Large Scale Jobs with EMR on EKS Spark Operator¶

 kubectl set env daemonset aws-node -n kube-system MAX_ENI=2

-* With this setting, for each instances of the nodepool:
+With this setting, for each instance in the node pool:

-* `m5.24xlarge` will reserve 100 IPs when the node is ready, which includes the 50 IPs from one active ENI and 50 IPs from one WARM_ENI pool.
-The maximum IPs to be consumed by the node will be 100, as we have set the 2 as the `MAX_ENI` .
+m5.24xlarge will reserve 100 IPs when the node is ready (50 IPs from one active ENI + 50 IPs from one WARM_ENI pool).
+Maximum IPs consumed will be 100 (since we set

-* `m5.16xlarge` will reserve 100 IPs, however, as only 64 Cores available to use and up to 67 pods are running, then it will waste over 30 IPs for each instance.
+- m5.16xlarge will reserve 100 IPs; however, with only 64 cores available and up to 67 pods running, it will waste over 30 IPs per instance.

-6. Minimise the Config Maps and initContainers spec¶
+6. Minimize the Config Maps and initContainers Spec¶

-when running the large volume workloads. e.g.: To mount disk in EKS cluster level when creating a new eks or updating the running eks. - Minimize ConfigMap quantity and size, include only essential sparkConf/hadoopConf settings.
+initContainerswhen running large volume workloads.
+For example, mount disks at the EKS cluster level when creating a new EKS cluster or updating a running one. - Minimize ConfigMap quantity and size; include only essential sparkConf/hadoopConf settings.